-A traditional Swedish massage or deep tissue massage is done without any clothes because the therapist uses oil for glide over your bare skin.
+However, a traditional Swedish massage or deep tissue massage is typically done without any clothes because the therapist uses oil for glide over your bare skin.

 The Therapist Won't See You Undress

-The massage therapist escorts you to the treatment room, usually chatting a little bit to put you at ease.
-She'll give you instructions about what to do after she leaves the room, such as:
+The massage therapist escorts you to the treatment room, usually chatting a little bit about your treatment.
+She'll give you instructions about what to do after she leaves the room, including:

-- where to hang your robe or street clothes, usually on a hook.
+- where to hang your robe or street clothes.

 - how to position yourself on the table, such as "in between the sheets, face down, with your face in the cradle."